 There are numerous hill stations in India to choose from, but the selection becomes quite a challenge.
 Our aim is not to highlight the most visited hill stations in India, but the ones that are well-known yet not very crowded.
-The travel and tourism in North India is mostly about the Himalayas, offering everyone a chance to get spellbound by the grandeur of the peaks and picturesque landscape, which one cannot ignore.
-What could be a better way to beat the summer heat than to visit these offbeat yet picturesque hill stations?
+The tourism in North India is mostly about the Himalayas, offering everyone a chance to get spellbound by the grandeur of the peaks and picturesque landscape.
+What could be a better way to beat the summer heat than to visit these offbeat yet picturesque hill stations in North India?

 Located on the banks of river Lohawati in Uttarakhand, it is one of the most scenic destinations in the state.
 Dotted with pine forests, the hill station has natural beauty in abundance.
 What is fascinating about Lohaghat is it’s rich history and mythology that it narrates to travelers.

-Owing to this, the hill station’s claim to fame has been its fascinating temples, Ashrams and historic structures.
+Because of this, the hill station’s claim to fame has been its fascinating temples, Ashrams, and historic structures.
 The most popular attractions include Advait Ashram, Mayawati Ashram, Mount Abbot, Banasur Fort and Pancheshwar.

-Bhaderwah is a small town, in Doda district located 200 kms from Jammu.
+Bhaderwah is a small town, in Doda district located 200 km from Jammu.
 The town is a valley surrounded by mountain ranges on all sides with the most famous ones being The Padri Pass and Jai Valley.
 Because of its natural beauty, it is often called Mini Kashmir in this region.
-The valley is a kaleidoscope of nature’s colours and God’s creativity.
-Bhaderwah has attracted people from adjoining regions due to its peaceful atmosphere, pleasant climate and very hospitable people.
+The valley is a kaleidoscope of nature’s colors and God’s creativity.
+Bhaderwah has attracted people from adjoining regions due to its peaceful atmosphere, pleasant climate, and very hospitable people.

 Apart from this Bhaderwah is also popular for their Rajmah.
 It is said that Bhaderwah produces the tastiest Rajmah in India!
 Such is the beauty of the place that it has earned the name of “Chota Kashmir”, literally “small Kashmir”.
 Read more about our experience in Bhaderwah here.

 It is one of the most popular tourist locations near Udhampur and located on a plateau in the Shiwalik belt.
-It boasts of several stunningly beautiful meadows enclosed in thick forests of Deodar and Blue Pine trees, and provides for a relaxing holiday along with spots for picnics and breath-taking views of the Chenab river and the Pir Panjal range.
+It boasts of several stunningly beautiful meadows enclosed in thick forests of Deodar and Blue Pine trees.
+Therefore it provides for a relaxing holiday along with spots for picnics and breath-taking views of the Chenab river and the Pir Panjal range.

 Madhatop, just 5 km away, is a great skiing destination and a must visit once you are there.
 Another lovely destination close by is Sanasar, about 17 km away and an upcoming paragliding hub.
 Sanasar is also a favorite amongst campers looking for green, clean and beautiful camping sites in Jammu region.

-While in Palampur, don’t forget to book your stay at Villa Tea Drops which is run by our close friend, Mr. Rakesh Butail, who also runs a tea estate located next to his villa!
+While in Palampur, don’t forget to book your stay at Villa Tea Drops.
+It is run by our close friend, Mr. Rakesh Butail, who also runs a tea estate located next to his villa!

 PIN VALLEY (HP)